Recovery FAQs

 How do I apply for the 2P grants?

-Auckland Council will use an online system called SmartyGrants to manage the grants.
+Auckland Council use an online system called SmartyGrants to manage the grants.
 To get started on SmartyGrants you will need to create a free login and a secure password.
 Once you’ve set up your account, you’ll be able to log into your account at any time and see how your application is progressing.

 If you don’t have a computer at home, you can ask a friend or family member to help you, or you can visit a council library to use a computer.